 Help my homeschool curriculum isn’t working!
 We’ve all felt that way from time to time.
-Try these 5 ideas.
+Try these 5 ideas to switch things up and start embracing a curriculum that works for you and your family!

 Sometimes even a curriculum that you’ve loved will get a little boring or just not work on a specific topic.
 Switch things up with a change of venue.
 If you use traditional books, head to the computer.
 If you’ve been using computer programs, schedule a trip to the library for living books.
 Turn a worksheet into hands-on learning.
 Switch a long writing assignment into a narration.
 When your homeschool curriculum isn’t working sometimes a small tweak can make it the right fit for your family.

-Start time isn’t the problem.
-Consider changing up your schedule.
+If the start time isn’t the problem, consider changing up your schedule of when and how you teach different subjects.
 We typically do social studies and science in 1-2 week blocks where that is our focus.
-They have daily work in math and language arts and we cover everything else in classes and things outside the house.
+The kids have daily work in math and language arts and we cover everything else in classes and things outside the house.
+It works well for us and might be something that would add a breath of fresh air in your homeschool too!

 If everyone seems to be in a funk, give yourself a break.
 Go on a field trip week, send your kids to camp, have a movie day,